kjellalmgren/pingservices/pingservices-readme.md

 ![Rpi-3 Cluster](/images/cluster-cli-01.png)

-As you can se in the picture above, hypriotOS 64bit comes with docker 1.13.1 preinstalled.
+As you can se in the picture above, hypriotOS 64bit comes with docker 1.13.1 preinstalled, pretty neat.

 # Build our go program for target OS and architecture